 By taking part in these other activities, the physician mentor can also include this information in the letter of recommendation.
 This will be well received by residency programs since programs now require their residents to be involved in scholarly projects.

 6. You will have an opportunity to network.
-Since most of our physician mentors are faculty at medical schools and with residency programs, it will be a valuable opportunity to network.
+Since most of our physician mentors are well-established in their communities, it will be a valuable opportunity to network.
 In some cases, there will be fellows and residents rotating through these clinics.
 In other cases, you will accompany the physician mentor to the teaching hospital where you may attend lectures or Grand Rounds.

 We will also give you instruction on how to network in the community with the different residency programs in the area.
 Such efforts can help you secure interviews.